micromata/Baumeister/README.md

 In addition you can define a PurifyCSS `whitelist` defining an array of selectors that should not be removed.

 For example. `["button-active", "*modal*"]` will leave any selector that includes `modal` in it and selectors that match `button-active`.
 The asterisks act like a wildcard, so wrapping a string with `*`, leaves all selectors that include it.

+## Deactivate cache busting

+You should set far-future `Cache-Control` and `Expires` headers (see [Apache settings](https://github.com/h5bp/server-configs-apache/blob/master/src/web_performance/expires_headers.conf) and settings for other [web servers](https://github.com/h5bp/server-configs)).
+This ensures resources are cached for a specified time period (usually a year or more).
+And this will remain so as long as the user doesn’t erase their browser cache.

+By default we are revisioning the bundled assets with adding a hash to the filenames for the production build.
+So for instance the file `app.bundle.js` will be renamed to something like `app.6c38e655f70a4f9e3d26.bundle.js`.
+The filename will change when the file content changes which will force the browser to redownload changed files instead of serving them from the cache.

+You can disable hash based file name revving by setting the `cacheBusting` property within `baumeister.json` to `false`.

 ## Adding banners